 As one might expect, young Schreiber was a Brooklyn Dodgers fan.
 He went to Ebbets Field three or four times a year while growing up in the Marine Park neighborhood.
-The Torre brothers -- Rocco, Frank, and Joe -- lived there too.
-As for favorite players, Ted says, "Everybody loved Mickey Mantle.
-I liked all three of the New York center fielders then -- Mantle, Mays, and Snider.
+The Torre brothers -- Rocco Torre, Frank Torre, and Joe Torre -- lived there too.
+As for favorite players, Schreiber says, "Everybody loved Mickey Mantle.
+I liked all three of the New York center fielders then -- Mantle, Willie Mays, and Snider.
 I got to know Duke Snider when he was on the Mets with me -- a real class guy."

 The local sandlot scene had a lot to do with his development too.
 "There was a team called the Avons.
 It was just a bunch of kids who liked to play ball, but we had a tremendous coach.
 He was a lawyer named Lou Weil who also coached barnstorming teams and was a real presence at the Parade Grounds [a part of Brooklyn's Prospect Park with several baseball diamonds]."

 "Joe Torre [who is two years younger than Schreiber] was a good friend of mine.
 He was with a team called the Cadets, which also had Bob Aspromonte.
 Joe was just a super player and even then he had all the confidence in the world.
 He looked fearsome, but he was a nice guy.
 Joe was heavy at that time.
 He could hit like Ernie Lombardi, but he always hit to the opposite field.
 Lou Weil gave him a tip on how to pull the ball."